shaleenb/santander-mlops/README.md

   - Makes continuous deployment easy with Cloud Build Triggers.
 - **Typer**
   - Like its developer says, it's the FastAPI of CLIs.

+## Future Work

+- [ ] Add MLFlow for model tracking and experiment management
+- [ ] Add model monitoring and alerting using Prometheus, Grafana and Evidently
+- [ ] Use monitoring metrics to trigger retraining and deployment of the model
+- [ ] Add API authentication
+- [ ] Store model binary in a cloud storage bucket and load it from there

 ## Notes